hellowac/mapnik-wiki-zh-cn/API-changes-between-v2.0-and-v2.1.md

 ## Removed

  * `GlyphSymbolizer` - functionality can now be achieved with the `TextSymbolizer`
+ * `MarkersSymbolizer`
+  * `marker-type` is removed, built in ellipse and arrow types now can be referenced like `file="shape://ellipse"` and `file="shape://arrow"` - although this interface is unstable and may continue to change.

 ## Changed

  * `MarkersSymbolizer`
-   * `width` and `height` are now expressions rather than raw floats and their values represent diameter in pixel not radii
+   * `width` and `height` are now optional expressions rather than raw floats and their values represent diameter in pixels not radii.
+If not set they will be `None`, but the default ellipse has a `radius` of `10` meaning that if you set `width="20"` and `height="20"` then there will be no change in the rendering size of the ellipse.
+The arrow default dimensions can be maintained with `width="27" height="12"`.
+Altering width or height will scale the marker, but ideally you should use `transform="scale(x,y)" instead.

 ## Added